FigureTechnologies/asset-classification-smart-contract/README.md

 * __Onboarding Account__: This account is not stored in the contract, and can be any Provenance Blockchain address.
-It is the primary consumer of the contract's functionality, and calls into the [Onboard Asset](src/execute/onboard_asset.rs) execution route, specifying a Verifier Account and paying the fees required by the verifier's [VerifierDetailV2](src/core/types/verifier_detail.rs).
+It is the primary consumer of the contract's functionality, and calls into the [Onboard Asset](src/execute/onboard_asset.rs) execution route, specifying a Verifier Account and paying the fees required by the verifier's [fee destinations](src/core/types/fee_destination.rs).

 * __Fee Account__: This account is an optional specification in a [VerifierDetailV2](src/core/types/verifier_detail.rs) and,
 when specified, indicates that some or all of the fees provided during the onboarding process should be sent to this address.